ezesil/Hubcon/README.md

     // This can be used to stream any type of serializable object to the client.
     // They work similarly to subscriptions, but they can receive parameters.
 Perfect for pub/sub.
     IAsyncEnumerable<bool> StreamBooleansAsync(int count);

+    // Ingest methods
+    // Methods can receive an IAsyncEnumerable<T> directly from the client.
+    // Works similarly to subscriptions.
+    Task IngestSomethingAsync(IAsyncEnumerable<string> myIngestStream);
 }
 ```